flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 Configuring Payment Options, you can use Form Maker as an order form generator and let users make payments through your form.
 Default payment gateway of Form Maker is **PayPal.** Select **PayPal** as **Payment Method** from Form **Options &gt; Payment Options** tab and configure corresponding options.

-Also, you can easily integrate the plugin with Stripe using its [Stripe Integration add-on](https://web-dorado.com/products/wordpress-form/add-ons/stripe.html).
+Also, you can easily integrate the forms builder plugin with Stripe using its [Stripe Integration add-on](https://web-dorado.com/products/wordpress-form/add-ons/stripe.html).

 **Payment Currency.** Choose the currency to be used for the payments made through your form.
 Note, that the selected currency symbol will only display on the front-end of the published form.

-**Tax (%)**.
-Specify the percentage of the tax.
+**Tax (%).** Specify the percentage of the tax for your payment form.
 It will be calculated from the total payment amount of your form, and will be added to the grand total.

-**Checkout Mode**.
-Select the checkout mode for your form.
+**Checkout Mode.** Select the checkout mode for your form.
 Testmode will display PayPal Sandbox after submission, which allows you to run payment tests.
 When you are ready to receive payments, enable Production mode.

-**Paypal email**.
-Provide the email address of a valid PayPal account.
+**Paypal email.** Provide the email address of a valid PayPal account.
 This account will be used as the recipient of payments through your form.

 = Where can I check the submissions of my forms? =